Updated January 17, 2017.

 Doing your homework upfront will save frustration and tears later, and will prevent injury, illness or perhaps even the death of your furry loved one.

 It’s worth taking the time and putting forward your best effort to comprehensively prepare yourself and your traveling cat for the journey ahead, and to be ready in case the unfortunate unforeseen might happen.

-Consult with your veterinarian as soon as possible to find out if your cat is fit to fly or to sail overseas, or to travel long distances in an automobile.
+Consult with your veterinarian as soon as possible to find out if your cat is fit to fly, to sail overseas or to travel long distances in an automobile.